 Cost of vet visits

 It is important to take your cat in at least twice a year for checkups.
 This will ensure that they remain healthy and do not have any issues.
-You can expect to pay around $50 per visit with the cost increases if you require extra services such as blood work or shots.
+You can expect to pay around $50 per visit, with the cost increasing if you require extra services such as blood work or shots.
 If there are problems found during these checkups, you can expect the cost to increase even more.